-- 1 Follow the procedure in Before Working Inside Your Computer.
+- 1 Follow the procedure in Before working inside your computer.

 - 2 Remove the:

 - a cover

 - b 2.5-inch drive assembly

+- c Optical drive

-- c system fan
+- d fan shroud

-- d heat sink
+- e heat sink

-- To remove the processor:
+- 3 To remove the processor:

-- a Release the socket lever by pushing the lever down and out from under the tab on the processor shield [1]. - b Lift the lever upward and lift the processor shield [2]. - CAUTION: The processor socket pins are fragile and can be permanently damaged.
-Be careful not to bend the pins in the processor socket when removing the processor out of the socket. - c Lift the processor out of the socket [3]. - NOTE: After removing the processor, place it in an antistatic container for reuse, return, or temporary storage.
-Do not touch the bottom of the processor to avoid damage to the processor contacts.
-Touch only the side edges of the processor.
+- a Release the socket lever by pushing the lever down and out from under the tab on the processor shield [1].

+- b Lift the lever upward and lift the processor shield [2].

+- c Lift the processor out of the socket [3].

-Installing processor
+Installing the processor

-- 1 Align the processor with the socket keys. - CAUTION: Do not use force to seat the processor.
-When the processor is positioned correctly, it engages easily into the socket. - 2 Align the pin-1 indicator of the processor with the triangle on the socket. - 3 Place the processor on the socket such that the slots on the processor align with the socket keys. - 4 Close the processor shield by sliding it under the retention screw. - 5 Lower the socket lever and push it under the tab to lock it. - 6 Install the: - a heat sink - b system fan
+- 1 Align the processor with the socket keys. - 2 Align the pin-1 indicator of the processor with the triangle on the socket. - 3 Place the processor on the socket such that the slots on the processor align with the socket keys. - 4 Close the processor shield by sliding it under the retention screw. - 5 Lower the socket lever and push it under the tab to lock it. - 6 Install the: - a heat sink assembly - b fan shroud - c optical drive - d 2.5-inch drive assembly - e covei - 7 Follow the procedure in After working inside your computer.